anasse-hassala/Cairn/README.md

 is derived purely from bytes, a step cached by the Go wrapper is a legitimate hit for the Rust engine, and the reverse — the common ground a polyglot pipeline never otherwise had.
-It is deliberately a *small* idea executed carefully: Cairn
+It is deliberately a *small* idea executed carefully: Cairn does not schedule, resolve dependency graphs, or discover inputs.
+You declare them; it remembers them.

+## Why two languages share one seam

+A cache is only worth trusting if every tool that touches it computes the same key and reads the same bytes.
+The two-language design exists to *prove* that rather than assert it: the Go surveyor writes a manifest, the Rust engine restores and verifies it, their keys match byte-for-byte, and the test suites carry cross-language reference vectors so any drift fails CI immediately.
+The contract that binds them is [`docs/FORMAT.md`](docs/FORMAT.md) — the normative specification.
+This README is the field guide *to* that contract.